IUBMB seeks to advance the international molecular life sciences community by:

 - Creating networks that transcend barriers of ethnicity, culture, gender and economic status

-- Creating pathways for young scientists to fulfil their potential
+- Creating pathways for junior scientists to fulfil their potential

 - Providing evidence-based advice on public policy